yO-o3F/amazon/README.md

 - use module for: *cart.js,  *products.js  //done
-- make calculatingPrice a function and place it in another folder.
+- make calculatingPrice a function and place it in another folder.  //done
-- create a function for updating cart quantity inside cart.js
+- create a function for updating cart quantity  //done
-- create a function for adding items by add to cart button inside cart.js
+- create a function for adding items by add to cart button inside cart.js   //done
+- checkout.js